rici4kubicek/software-timer/docs/source/api.rst

 API reference
 =============

 This section documents the public C API of the library.
-The documentation is extracted from header comments and grouped using Doxygen.

 Overview
 --------